serdeliverance/blog/_posts/2022-03-16-two-years-using-scala.md

 ## Next steps in my journey

-Because of the things that I've mentioned in the previous section, I'm thinking seriously in giving `Scala` a rest for a while and start studying other topics and then come back again to see how these new features were adopted (actually, I'm studying `Node`, `Nestjs` and some `Clean Architecture` stuff).
+Because of the things that I've mentioned in the previous section, I'm thinking seriously in giving `Scala` a rest for a while and start studying other topics and then come back again to see how these new features were adopted (actually, It could be a great time to learn more about `Nodejs`, `Nestjs` and some `Clean Architecture` stuff).

 However, I'll keep doing katas in `Scala`.
-In the future, I think I'll focuse on `Scala 3`, `ZIO` and `Akka Cluster`.
+In the future, I think I'll focus on `Scala 3` (trying to choose the features that makes sense for writting code that is clean and easy to understand), `ZIO` and `Akka`.

 ## Conclusions